Define Benches

 • Label: the generated label (normally the Crest value)

-Label: Each bench has a label which is used in other parts of Studio OP's user interface.
-You can choose whether to use the Bench Number, Crest, Toe or Mid Bench elevation as the label.
+7. You can choose whether to use the Bench Number, Crest, Toe or Mid Benchelevation as the Label.
 Bench labels can be individually named if required.
 Click Apply to update the table above.

-Height Edit Options: Bench heights can be edited individually.
+8. If benches are defined using elevations, you can use Height Edit Options.
+Bench heights can be edited individually.
 If a bench height is edited you can choose whether to automatically apply the new bench height to all subsequent benches or just the current bench.